 Auth Token from Settings & Models page in app.
 Must be provided as: Bearer <API Auth Token>

-Three values are required for the request body, with an optional fourth:
+Three values are required for the request body, with additional optional parameters:

 beta: value balancing exploration (3-5) and exploitation of known good areas (0).
 Recommend 3opt_sel: binary value defining direction of optimisation.
 1 = maximisation, 2 = minimisationdata: string of an array of JSON objects defining the model table, including headersconfig [Optional]: Model table headers as JSON.
-If config is used, data contains only the data rows without headers, following the same format as described below.data detailed definition:
+If config is used, data contains only the data rows without headers, following the same format as described below.explore_mode [Optional, default = True]: Specify if this iteration is to be run in explore mode or not.
+Explore mode forces suggested candidates to be more than 1% different (when normalised) from existing data points in all input parameter axes.data detailed definition:

 When not using the config parameter to handle the model headers, the data field contains a table, defined row by row, which contains two sections: the headers, defining the model, and the previous trials data.
 Both the headers and the previous trials data are provided to the API call as a single string.